Laragear/PermissionsDemo/README.md

 $user->permission('manage inventory')->grant();
 ```

-Granting permissions explicitly will take precedence over roles permissions, and will remain attached even if a role containing the same permission is detached or attached.
+Granting permissions explicitly will take precedence over any role's permission, and will remain attached even if a role containing the same permission name is detached or attached.

 ### Denying permissions

-> **Warning**
+> [!WARNING]
 >
 > Attaching and detaching Roles is much better than assigning Permissions directly to a User, and is the recommended ways to handle authorization.